omt66/socal-codecamp-2017/README.md

 # Giphydemo

-SoCal presentation (PDF): Angular-20170624d.pdf located in this directory.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.

+Also you can find the SoCal presentation (PDF) here: Angular-20170624d.pdf located in this directory.

 ## Development server